me-sajib/taher-the-stack/README.md

 10. Proxy last recheck status
 11. Users can update their information

 ## Usage

-> setup the postgres DB by docker compose
+Setup the postgres DB by docker compose

 ```bash
 docker-compose up --build
 ```

-by this command the postgressql Db will listen on `postgres:1234@localhost:5432/postgresDB`
+By this command, the PostgreSQL Db will listen on `postgres:1234@localhost:5432/postgresDB`

-then for install all dependencies
+Then to install all dependencies just run

 ```bash
 yarn install
 ```

-after installation run the prisma migration
+After installation run the prisma migration

 ```bash
 yarn prisma migrate dev exp-proxy-manager
 ```

-now run the all apps in parallel
+Now run the all apps parallelly

 ```bash
 yarn start:all